M-Osky/population_genetics/Readme.md

-Scripts that can be used to handle data in order to do some genomics or population genetics analysis.
+Auxiliary scripts that can be used to handle data in order to do some genomics or population genetics analysis with other programs.
 This does not include the software for the analysis (such as: FastStructure, Plink, Arlequin, bcftools, vcftools, etc.), just scripts to prepare the data for the analysis or to extract specific results from the output.
 These scripts have their own help information that can be called using the usual flags (-h, --help, etc.).